 Dr. Simon Estes is a Visiting Professor of Music at DMACC.
 Because of his impact on students and dedication to the arts, DMACC is creating a new school dedicated to Dr. Estes' principles, talent and worldwide civic and humanitarian contributions.

-The new Simon Estes School of Fine Arts will be launched this August at the start of the Fall 2019 semester with two flagship Ankeny Campus programs:
+The new Simon Estes School of Fine Arts was launched August 2019 with two flagship Ankeny Campus programs:

 Plans are for other programs to be added as the school continues to take shape.